ukupat/what-2-do/README.md

 #### Domain-specific language

 **What2Do** is a programming language that allows users to create events and write rules to generate activities that he/she can do.
-Language is compiled to Java language and is runned ...
-TODO
+Language is run from our "IDE" written in Java.
+Running .w2d code will be generated into Java code which opens up a GUI.

 #### Goals of our What2Do Language
 * Easy to write and run
 * Minimal Programming Experience Needed
-* Quick and fun outcomes (?)
+* Quick and fun outcomes

 #### What2Do users
 * Mostly students and young people who are in need of inspiration for filling their free time